 These APIs are used by traditional banking organizations, to increase efficiency and flexibility.
 In 2015, many banks viewed private APIs as an important aspect.

 These are usually between a bank and specific third-party partners, enabling the expansion of product lines, channels, etc.

-Open banking has completely changed the banking scenario in UK, and now, it is spreading across Europe and US.
+Open banking has completely changed the banking scenario in the UK, and now, it is spreading across Europe and the US.
 Open Banking and the corresponding technologies are driving rapid changes throughout the financial services industry.
 More technological advancement and a continued relationship between banking and fintech will undoubtedly continue, and that will help create innovative solutions that meet the expectations of the future.No matter which strategic option(s) you choose to follow, open banking will fundamentally change banking the same way internet banking once did.
 As banks become integrated parts of digital ecosystems, the distribution of banking products will change and, in the end, become more valuable in the right context for the end customer.